kvphillips/NJ_Phylogenetic_Plot/README.md

 # NJ_Phylogenetic_Plot
-This describes how to create a neighbor-joining phylogenetic plot using Rstudio, ape, with clustal format
+This describes how to create a neighbor-joining phylogenetic plot using Rstudio, ape, with data in clustal format